Creating And Editing Label Layouts

 Omit Blank Label Lines

 During the course of printing, a donor may be encountered who has absolutely no data in the particular field or fields that comprise one or more lines of the mailing label.
 This results in a blank line being left on the mailing label.
 An example would be those donors who have nothing in the Address2 field.
-If the Omit Blank Data Lines check box is on then such blank lines will be omitted, and there will be no gaps in the printed label.
+If the Omit Blank Data Lines check box is on then such blank lines will be omitted, and there will be no vertical gaps in the lines of text on a label.
 This checkbox should normally be set on.

 Print In Upper Case With No Punctuation